dougzilla32/AsyncCancellation/README.md

     /// resolved
     public var isCancelled: Bool { get }

-    /// Add a cancellable to the cancel context public func add(cancellable: Cancellable)
+    /// Add a cancellable to the cancel scope public func add(cancellable: Cancellable)

     /// The list of unresolved cancellables conforming to type 'T' for
-    /// this cancel context
+    /// this cancel scope
     public func cancellables<T: Cancellable>() -> [T]

-    /// Create a token that can be used to associate a task with this
+    /// Create a subscope.
+The subscope can be cancelled separately
-    /// context, and can be used to cancel or set a timeout on only
+    /// from the parent scope.
+Cancelling the parent scope also cancels
+    /// all of it's subscopes.
+The 'timeout' parameter specifies a
-    /// the token's tasks (as a subset of the CancelContext tasks). public func makeCancelToken() -> CancelToken
+    /// timeout in seconds for the cancellation subscope. public func makeSubscope(timeout: TimeInterval = 0.0) -> CancelScope

-    /// All associated unresolved tasks will be cancelled after the
-    /// given timeout.
-Default is no timeout. public var timeout: TimeInterval
 }

 /**